losrobbos/pizza-store/README.md

 We gonna use functional components only with React hooks + Context API as our central data store.

+### Stage 1 - Pizza List

+Create a list of pizzas.
+So far no ContextAPI involved...

+- Create a component to display a pizza
+  - Display Image, title, description and price
+  - The data should come from props please
+  - Add a "Buy" button

+- Create a PizzaList component
+  - Define a list of products using useState
+    - Use free pizza image links from pixabay, unsplash.it or -your-other-favorite-free-image-service
+  - Render a list of Pizza components from that data
+    - Pass in your data as prop to your pizza component please

+Hint: You can also start in your App.js file and code your list there, if that's easier for you.
+Once everything works, create the components listed above.

+### Stage 2 - Outsource your data to ContextAPI

+- Create a directory contexts
+- Create a file PizzaContext.js
+  - Setup a Context & Provider
+  - Outsource your pizza data to there
+  - Export BOTH (!) - the Provider and the Context
+  - Export the pizza data in the value prop of the Provider (=> value={{ pizzas }}
+- index.js: Wrap your App with that Provider
+  - This way we make the data accessible in our whole App component
+- Grab your data in your PizzaList component using useContext

+### Stage 3 - Add cart state

+- Create a “cart” state in your Context - it should hold an array of bought pizzas
+  - use useState hook one more time to set that up
+- Create a function addToCart
+  - this function should add a product to your cart state
+- Export cart and addToCart in the value={} prop to make it available for your components

+Pizza component
+- Import the addToCart function from context
+- When clicking “Buy” button in your Pizza component
+  - add the pizza to your cart state in context
+  - view your state change in React Developer Tools
+    - Chrome > Inspect > Tab "Components" > hooks > State

 ### Stage 4 - Display cart

 Create a component Cart.js